Is equity release safe?

 What happens if my lender goes bust?

 In the unfortunate event that your lender ceases trading, your plan will be transferred to another company.
-Everything should remain the same with your new provider, including your interest rate however it is worth checking the detail in your terms and conditions before going ahead.
+Everything should remain the same with your new provider, including your interest rate, however it's worth checking your terms and conditions in detail before going ahead.

 How do I release equity from my home safely?